tvc-school/react-challenge/README.md

 1. Or best of all, join us in-person at a [TriValley Coders Meetup](https://www.meetup.com/trivalleycoders/).

 ## Feedback
-- We love learning how to teach developers better than we already do.
+- We love learning how to teach people to make software better than we already do.
 Please provide your feedback on [Slack](https://join.slack.com/t/trivalleycoders/shared_invite/enQtMjY5ODI5OTQzMDcyLWU5ZGI1MDMxNGMzYjk1NzBiMTZjOGQ5OWE4Zjg5MTU0NzgyNWE3N2RjMGJmODcxMzkyZGMwMTNmYjFhZDllZDY).
 You can tell us anything you want including:
   - What was most helpful
   - Where you got stuck
   - Something we didn't mention but you had to learn in order to accomplish a task